 \section{A framework for fairness evaluations based on distributive justice}

-As discussed in Section \ref{sec:related-work}, current group fairness criteria have some serious shortcomings.
-Clearly, they do not reflect the full breadth of the literature on distributive justice \cite{kuppler2021distributive}.
-To address this issue (at least partially), we propose a utility-based extension of group fairness.
-This section introduces this approach from a rather technical perspective.
-More details on its links to the literature on distributive justice can be found in \cite{anonymous-eaamo}.
-Our approach is based on the observation that each decision system creates a \emph{distribution} of utility among individuals and groups.
-Theories of distributive justice are concerned with the question of when such a distribution can be considered just.
-As we will later show, some of these theories can be mapped to classical group fairness concepts from the fair ML literature (see Section \ref{sec:relation-group-fairness}).

-We consider a decision making system that takes binary decisions $D$ on decision subjects $DS$ of a given population $P$, based on a decision rule $r$.
-The decision rule assigns each individual $i \in P$ a binary decision $d_i \in \{0,1\}$, applying the decision rule to some input data, which includes an unknown but decision-relevant binary random variable $Y$.
-It does not matter how the decision rule functions.
-It could, for example, be an automated rule that takes decisions based on predictions of $Y$ via a predicted score $S \in [0,1]$ for every individual, derived from an ML model or the decisions could be made by humans.
-We further assume that at least two social groups are defined, denoted with different values for the sensitive attribute $A$.
+We consider a decision-making system that takes binary decisions $D$ on decision subjects (DS) of a given population $P$, based on a decision rule $r$.
+The decision rule assigns each individual $i \in P$ a binary decision $d_i \in \{0,1\}$, which depends on an unknown but decision-relevant binary random variable $Y$, by applying $r$ to some input data.
+The decision rule could, for example, be an automated rule that takes decisions based on predictions of $Y$ via a predicted score $S \in [0,1]$ for every individual, derived from an ML model, or the decisions could be made by humans.
+We assume that at least two socially salient groups are defined, denoted by different values $a$ for the sensitive attribute $A$.
 In the following, we first introduce the four components of our framework for group fairness.
 Then, in Section~\ref{ssec:general_definition}, we provide a generalized definition of group fairness, which encompasses all components of the proposed framework.